 The best thing about tutoring is that it's an entirely flexible gig.
 We know you're busy—your students likely know it, too.
 You can tutor from the comfort of your own home or in person and do as much or as little as your packed schedule allows.

 An easy way to get started is Whop.
-You can set up your own whop hub in a few minutes and let students book private calls with you within a set timeframe.
+You can set up your own whop in a few minutes and let students book private calls with you within a set timeframe.
 You can even sell downloadable PDF worksheets, online courses, and ebooks from that same whop hub.

 4. Share your experiences on social media